Newark, New Jersey: Performing arts

-The New Jersey Performing Arts Center, near Military Park, opened in 1997, is the home of the New Jersey Symphony Orchestra and the New Jersey State Opera, The center's programs of national and international music, dance, and theater make it the nation's sixth-largest performing arts center, attracting over 400,000 visitors each year.
+The New Jersey Performing Arts Center, near Military Park, opened in 1997, is the home of the New Jersey Symphony Orchestra and the New Jersey State Opera, the center's programs of national and international music, dance, and theater make it the nation's sixth-largest performing arts center, attracting over 400,000 visitors each year.

 Prior to the opening of the performing arts center, Newark Symphony Hall was home to the New Jersey Symphony, the New Jersey State Opera, and the Garden State Ballet, which still maintains an academy there.
 The 1925 neo-classical building, originally built by the Shriners, has three performance spaces, including the main concert hall named in honor of famous Newarker Sarah Vaughan, offering rhythm and blues, rap, hip-hop, and gospel music concerts, and is part of the modern-day Chitlin' Circuit.

 The Newark Boys Chorus, founded in 1966, performs regularly in the city.
 The African Globe Theater Works presents new works seasonally.
 The biennial Geraldine R. Dodge Poetry Festival took place in Newark for the first time in 2010.

 Venues at the universities in the city are also used to present professional and semi-professional theater, dance, and music.
 Since its opening in 2007, the Prudential Center has presented Diana Ross, Katy Perry, Lady Gaga, Britney Spears, The Eagles, Hannah Montana/Miley Cyrus, Bruce Springsteen, Spice Girls, Jonas Brothers, Metro Station, Metallica, Alicia Keys, Fleetwood Mac, Demi Lovato, David Archuleta, Aerosmith, Taylor Swift, Paul McCartney, and American Idol Live!, among others.
 The Rolling Stones broadcast their last show on their 50th anniversary tour live on pay-per-view from the arena on December 15, 2012.
 Bon Jovi performed a series of ten concerts to mark the venue's opening.

-In the house music and garage house genres and scene, Newark is known as an innovator.
+Newark is known as an innovator in the house music and garage house genres and scene.
 Newark's Club Zanzibar, along with other gay and straight clubs in the 1970s and 1980s, was famous as both a gay and straight nightlife destination.
-Famed DJ Tony Humphries helped "spawn the sometimes raw but always soulful, gospel-infused subgenre" of house music known as the Newark sound.
+Famed DJ Tony Humphries helped "spawn the sometimes raw but always soulful, gospel-infused subgenre" of house music known as the New Jersey sound.
 The club scene also gave rise to the ball culture scene in Newark hotels and nightclubs.

-House music producer, DJ and writer Junior Sanchez started making house music in his teens growing up in the Ironbound district.

 Brick City club, a dance-oriented electronic music genre, is native to the city.